popgenmethods/SINGER/README.md

 Sometimes it is of interest to only look at certain regions on the genome (e.g. selection signals), and we have provided support for this with the python script `multiple_windows_singer.py`.
 It will automatically parallelize running SINGER on the regions you specify with a given `.bed` file.

+**Tips:** we recommend having windows not too small nor too big.
+A window containing 500-5000 SNPs would be ideal.

 ```
 python multiple_windows_singer.py
 ```